lgick/eslint-plugin-no-consecutive-caps/README.md

   // Base recommended ESLint rules js.configs.recommended,

-  // Register our plugin
+  // Your project's configuration
   {
     plugins: {
       'no-consecutive-caps': noConsecutiveCapsPlugin,
     },
-  },

-  // Configure rules for the entire project
-  {
     rules: {
-      // Your other rules...
-      camelcase: 'error', // Recommended to use alongside the standard rule
+      // It's a good idea to use the standard rule alongside this one
+      camelcase: 'error',

       // Enable the rule from our plugin
       // Format: "plugin-name/rule-name"
       'no-consecutive-caps/no-consecutive-caps': 'error',
     },
+    // Optional: apply these rules only to your source files
+    // files: ["src/**/*.js"],
   },
 ];
 ```